All Products

 5. Verify resolution results

-Use Webshell to log on to the instance of the target SAE application, and then use the nslookup or dig command to resolve the target domain name.
+Use Webshell to log on to the instance of the target SAE application.
+Then run the nslookup or dig command to resolve the target domain name.

 fPUkdQDx3V